OleksiiShevchenko/map-generator/README.md

 * notificationRecipients - enter comma-separated list of emails that notifications should be sent to

-2. pm2 configuration - open **pm2.json** in the root of the project.
+2. **pm2 configuration** - open **pm2.json** in the root of the project.
 Every object in the "apps" array represents an instance of the script.
-You have to specify 2 params:
+You have to specify 2 params for each instance:

-* `DATA_SRC` - (required) a source xlsx file.
-It is recommended to separate large xlsx tables into smaller files, and let every instance process its own one.
-For example if you have a database of 35k entries, you can split it into multiple files 2400/5000 each (depending if you use paid API key or free) and let have 7-15 instances of the script to process these files.
+* `DATA_SRC` (required) - a source xlsx file.
+It is recommended to break large xlsx tables into smaller files and let every instance process its own one.
+For example if you have a database of 35k entries, you can split it into multiple files 2400/5000 entries each (depending if you use paid API key or free) and have 7-15 instances of the script process these files.

 * `KEY` - stands for the Google API key.
-You can provide individual key for each instance, each key has a limit of 2500 daily requests.
-If you don't provide this parameter application will use default key from config file.
+You can provide an individual key for each instance.
+Every key has a limit of 2500 daily requests.
+If you don't provide this parameter application will use a default key from its config file.

 ## Running the script

 * To start a script in development mode use command `npm start`.
 It will process 1 entry and generate 1 file (1.pdf).
 It is used for testing and development.

 * To execute script in a production mode use `pm2 start pm2.json`.
 Once the app is started, you can see list of all processes and their status via command `pm2 list`.
-To see logs in real time use command `pm2 logs` or `pm2 logs map-generator1` to see logs for particular instance of the script.
+To see logs in real time use command `pm2 logs` or `pm2 logs map-generator1` to see logs for a particular instance of the script.

 ## Tests